-- Fold the edge of the dough all around the circle so that it covers just the very beginning of your fillings.
+- Fold the edge of the dough all around the circle so that it barely covers the fillings.

-- Sprinkle the whole thing with a little salt and drizzle liberally with balsamic and honey.
+- Sprinkle the whole thing with salt and drizzle liberally with balsamic vinegar and honey.

 - Brush the pie dough with the egg yolk to give it a little color and shine.